 The most utilitarian compact class car may be a Hyndai i30, but if you want to be seen in a slightly more upmarket vehicle, for about the same price, Heathrow Airport rental car companies frequently offer vehicles like the fashionable Mini Countryman at a very modest additional pay when booking online in advance.
 Even the environmentally friendly Green Motion car rental company will have 'specials' in their offerings.

-Cheap Life Style car for rent at Heathrow Airport - Mini Countryman from Green Motion
+Cheap Life Style car for rent at London Airport - Mini Countryman from Green Motion

-For the cheapest run-about rent-a-car, nothing beats Fiat 500, which almost all the major car rental companies in Heathrow Airport will have in the fleet.
+For the cheapest run-about rent-a-car, nothing beats Fiat 500, which almost all the major car rental companies in LHR Airport will have in the fleet.

-In general, you do not save much by going small when it comes to rental cars in Heathrow Airport.
+In general, you do not save much by going small when it comes to rental cars in this London airport.
 Even a fairly large VW Golf estate car (or similar) will hardly be much more expensive than the cheapest Hyundai i10 city car for rent.

-For larger cars, consider the VW Passat (new model in 2015) which is cheap to rent in Heathrow Airport.
-A bit more pricey, the BMW 3-Series and Mercedes C-Class in the small-to-midsize prestige rental class still both offer good value for money when booking car hire in London-Heathrow.
+For larger cars, consider the VW Passat which is cheap to rent in LHR.
+A bit more pricey, the BMW 3-Series and Mercedes C-Class in the small-to-midsize prestige rental class still both offer good value for money when booking car hire in at London Airport.

 Mercedes C-class - cheap car rental in prestige class at Heathrow Airport from Avis, Sixt, Europcar, Budget, Hertz Car Rental amongst others

-People carriers like the VW Sharan or Ford Galaxy (new model in 2015) are amongst the more expensive cars to rent, but from time to time, a weekly rate below £150 is available even for those large 7,8 or 9 passenger MPV/minivan rental cars.
+People carriers like the VW Sharan or Ford Galaxy are amongst the more expensive cars to rent, but from time to time, a weekly rate below £150 is available even for those large 7,8 or 9 passenger MPV/minivan rental cars.

-Minibus/minivan rental in Heathrow Airport - cheap 9-seater cars available from Avis, Budget, Easirent and others.
+Minibus/minivan rental in London - cheap 9-seater cars available from Avis, Budget, Easirent and others.
 Above Mercedes V-Class Minibus 9-seater

 Other cars available include specials like the Range Rover Sport, various cabriolet rental cars (usually only in summer), pick-up rental cars and white commercial vans in different sizes.